cprieto/roboblog/content/2020-09-03-data-structures-radix-sort.md

 Ok, how good is our sorter? if you examine the code, we basically have to go through every element ($n$) the amount of _digits_ ($d$) and _radix_ ($r$) times the amount of digits, so it will behave something like this: $\Theta(dn + dr)$ or $\Theta(d(n + r))$ if you prefer.

 This sorter is still really fast compared to any comparisson sort and it is fantastic for sorting lists, strings, in fact anything that you can think as a collection or that can be represented with a radix.
-For example, you could use it to sort genetic sequences where the _radix_ is 4 (because you only have 4 bases) or binary strings where your radix is 2.
+For example, you could use it to sort genetic sequences where the _radix_ is 4 (because you only have 4 bases) or binary strings where your radix is 2, with a little of work this can be used to sort decimal numbers as well!.

 Most of the time you will need to implement a radix sort from scratch but it worth the effort if your data can be sort super fast with this method.